Achewood: Awards

 Achewood received the Ignatz Award in 2007 and 2008 for Outstanding Online Comic.

-Time magazine's Lev Grossman named it Number One of the Top 10 Graphic Novels of 2007, praising its emotional range, the lyrical beauty of its otherwise at-times crude art, and referred to the series as "brilliant" and "profoundly genius."
-Grossman explained that it deserved to be listed, despite the fact that it was technically an Internet comic rather than a traditional hardcopy or even a graphic novel at all.
+Time magazine's Lev Grossman named it number one on its list of the top 10 graphic novels of 2007.

-In November 2009, Achewood was named one of the Best Comics of the '00s by The A.V.
+In November 2009, Achewood was named one of the best comics of the '00s by The A.V.
 Club.

+In November 2019, Achewood ranked #14 on Rolling Stone's list of "The 50 Best Non-Superhero Graphic Novels".

 Achewood has been nominated for multiple Web Cartoonists' Choice Awards: